 Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash, cash equivalents, and marketable securities.
 The Company deposits its cash and cash equivalents with financial institutions that management believes are of high credit quality, although such deposits may, at times, exceed federally insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents to date.
-Cash equivalents are invested in highly rated money market funds.
+Cash equivalents are invested in highly rated securities.

 The Company grants credit to customers in the normal course of business.
-For the years ended January 31, 2023, 2022, and 2021, there were no individual customers that accounted for 10% or more of accounts receivable at January 31, 2023 and 2022.
+For the years ended January 31, 2024, 2023, and 2022, there were no individual customers that accounted for 10% or more of the Company's revenues.
+The Company had no customers that accounted for 10% or more of accounts receivable at January 31, 2024 and 2023.